Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Introduction

-To our knowledge, this is where there is a gap in the literature that we aim to bridge.
-To do so, on a diverse suite of challenging BIG-Bench and MMLU tasks, we compare the performance gain brought by various representative, state-of-the-art (SoTA) IO and ES methods on the fairground with PaLM 2, Gemini 1.0, and Gemini 1.5 models to foster a better scientific understanding of different APO techniques.
+This is, to our knowledge, where there is a gap in the literature that we aim to bridge.
+To do so, on a diverse suite of challenging BIG-Bench and MMLU tasks, we compare the performance gain brought by various representative, state-of-the-art (SoTA) IO and EO methods on the fairground with PaLM 2, Gemini (1.0/1.5) and GPT models to foster better scientific understanding of different APO techniques.
 While IO comfortably improves the baseline prompts before any instruction or exemplar optimization, this, at best, portrays an incomplete picture.
-On the other hand, under the same setup, with simple yet effective ES methods on the model-generated exemplars on the validation set, we show: \begin{itemize}[leftmargin=15pt, nosep] \item Intelligently incorporating exemplars generated by the target model itself on the validation set significantly and consistently improves performance on top of recently proposed IO methods; \item The performance gains realized by choosing appropriate exemplars via methods as simple as random search can eclipse the improvements brought by SoTA instruction optimization.
-As a concrete example, as shown in Fig.~\ref{fig:overall}, with a simple optimization routine on exemplars, seed instructions \textit{before any optimization} outperform optimized instructions obtained with complex IO but with random exemplars most commonly used. \item There exists a synergy between ES and IO, and optimally mixing and matching IO and ES is greater than the sum of its parts under a comparable computational budget. \item SoTA IO might be itself implicitly generating exemplars, and these exemplars, while somewhat unintentional, contribute more to the performance than the rest of the instruction that IO methods are meant to optimize. \item While arguably receiving less research attention recently, exemplar selection remains a crucial design consideration in APO.
-Even in an era of highly capable instruction-following LLMs, the significance of exemplar selection should not be relegated to an afterthought, and better exemplar selection both as a standalone tool and as a combinable component with IO is crucial for APO. \end{itemize}
+Under the same setup, with simple yet effective EO methods on the model-generated exemplars on the validation set, we show: \begin{itemize}[leftmargin=8pt, nosep] \item Intelligently incorporating exemplars generated by the target model itself on the validation set significantly and consistently improves performance on top of recently proposed IO methods; \item The performance gains realized by choosing appropriate exemplars via methods as simple as random search can eclipse the improvements brought by SoTA instruction optimization.
+As a concrete example, as shown in Fig.~\ref{fig:overall}, with a simple optimization routine on exemplars, seed instructions \textit{before any optimization} outperform optimized instructions obtained with complex IO but with random exemplars most commonly used. \item There exists a synergy between EO and IO, and optimally mixing-and-matching IO and EO is greater than the sum of its parts under a comparable computational budget. \item SoTA IO might be itself implicitly generating exemplars, and these exemplars, while somewhat unintentional, contribute more to the performance than the rest of the instruction that IO methods are meant to optimize. \item While arguably receiving less research attention recently, exemplar optimization remains a crucial design consideration in APO.
+Even in an era of highly capable instruction-following LLMs, the significance of exemplar optimization should not be relegated to an afterthought, and better exemplar optimization both as a standalone tool and as a combinable component with IO is crucial for APO. \end{itemize}